herrevilkitten/holiday-in-ten-towns/Session_4.md

 ## Session
 ### Day 5
 * The remaining group decided on what to do with Jerod's body.
 They eventually chose to bring him back to Brin Shander and turn it over to the temple there.
-* After the return to Brin Shander, they stopped at Blackiron Blades to do some shopping, especially for health potions and kits.
-Finances are turning out to be an issue.
+* After the return to Brin Shander, they stopped at Blackiron Blades to do some shopping for health potions and kits.
+* Afterwards, they went to the House of the Morning Lord
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NjczNzA3MTBdfQ==
+eyJoaXN0b3J5IjpbLTEyMTM5MDc3MzksLTE1NjczNzA3MTBdfQ
+==
 -->